-Dynamic Latitude is a Grenadian based architectural design and planning studio founded by Grenadian Architect Lachaba Carr Joseph.
-The name Dynamic Latitude is derived principally from “Dynamic Architecture” which is a branch of architecture that embraces movement and dynamism volumetrically and functionally in architectural designs.
+Dynamic Latitude is a Grenadian based architectural design and planning studio founded by Grenadian Architect Lachaba Carr Joseph in 2020.
+The name Dynamic Latitude is derived principally from “Dynamic Architecture” by Italian Architect David Fisher, which is a branch of architecture that embraces movement and dynamism volumetrically and functionally in architectural designs.
 To complete the name giving reference to the Grenadian origin of our studio, the word Latitude inexplicitly draws reference to the latitude of Grenada at 12.1 degrees North the equator.

-Dynamic Latitude is engaged in design and planning work within the Tri island state of Grenada, having done close to two dozen projects in Grenada.
+Dynamic Latitude is engaged in design and planning work within the Tri island state of Grenada, having done about two dozen projects in Grenada.
 We provide architectural services for all project types.

-As a registered Grenadian based studio our studio provides planning services for property owners in Grenada.
-Nevertheless with an online presence, our work extends beyond Grenada through collaboration with professionals abroad on a conceptual level.
+As a registered Grenadian based studio we provide planning services for property owners primarily in Grenada.
+Nevertheless with an online presence, our work at times extends beyond Grenada through collaboration with professionals abroad on a conceptual level.
 By extending our design sensibilities beyond Grenadian architecture our design work is aesthetically contemporary with a tropical vernacular.
 As such the aim of our design work in Grenada is to provide top notch architectural design and planning services.